tide-foundation/Tide-h4x-for-Privacy/README.md

 dotnet run "https://localhost:5403" --environment "Ork3"
 ```

 5. Test the nodes are working by visiting https://localhost:5401/discover in a web browser.
-You should be greeted with an object similar to this one:
+You should be get  a result similar to this one:
  ```json
  {
     "success": true,